Amritpal Singh: Early controversies

 In October 2022, in one of his speeches, Amritpal said, "Jesus who could not save himself, how he will save everyone else?" which was termed hate speech by members of the Christian community.
 The Christian community staged a four hours-long protest against Amritpal at PAP Chowk for his remarks about Jesus Christ.
 The protesters demanded that an FIR should be lodged against him under 295A of the IPC (Indian Penal Code) for "hurting religious sentiments and attempting to aggravate communal divisions".

+In 2022, several Punjabi and Sikh women alleged that Amritpal orchestrated an online bullying and harassment attack after they criticized their views on him, feminism and patriarchy in Sikhism and Punjab.
+The women faced online trolling, stalking and harassment which forced them to reduce or stop their online presence and activism altogether.
+Their complaints and call have largely been unresolved.
+An article about the same was published by Gurmehar Kaur in April 2023.

 On 7 October, the Twitter account of Amritpal was withheld in India for his remarks and pro-Khalistani tweets.
 The Ministry of Home Affairs also instructed the state government of Punjab to remain vigilant over his activities.

 With Amritpal's Facebook account already being suspended, his Instagram account was suspended on 25 February 2023.
 In retaliation, Amritpal supporters clashed with the police, resulting in six policemen being injured.

 In February 2023, a man complained in an Ajnala police station stating he was kidnapped and beaten by the associates of Amritpal.
 An FIR was registered against Amritpal and his associates.
 The police arrested one of his close associates, Lovepreet Singh "Toofan".
 After the arrest, Amritpal issued an "ultimatum" to Punjab Police to revoke the case and, when the police did not respond, his supporters broke through police barricades and stormed the police complex, armed with automatic guns and sharp weapons.
 Several police personnel were injured and police vehicles were damaged.
 Amritpal had styled their group like a Jatha carrying the Guru Granth Sahib in a palki sahib and used the holy book as a cover to infiltrate and to force the police into using acquiescent tactics.
 Punjab police later released Lovepreet Singh after the court ordered his release based on the police report.
 Amritpal's wielding of the Guru Granth Sahib as a shield was condemned by scholars and the Sikh clergy alike.
 According to Pathankot Superintendent of Police Harpal Singh Randhawa, the police had to stand down to avoid committing sacrilege of the holy book.